filetrust/Glasswall-Editor-SDK-Evaluation/README.md

 # GW Editor Evaluation
 Evaluation version of the Glasswall Editor SDK (Alpha) expires 02/04/2020

-The repository containing all the SDK 2.x libraries and CLI tool can be found here: https://github.com/filetrust/GW-Editor-Evaluation.
+The repository containing all the Glasswall Editor SDK libraries and CLI tool can be found here: https://github.com/filetrust/GW-Editor-Evaluation.

-## SDK Documentation
+## Glasswall Editor SDK Documentation

-- For SDK 2.x documentation [Click Here](https://docs.glasswallsolutions.com/sdk/editor).
+- For Glasswall Editor SDK documentation [Click Here](https://docs.glasswallsolutions.com/sdk/editor).

 ## Docker
 This is built on a CentOS7 image, containing the GW Editor engine.
 The engine is configured to run files in both analysis and protect modes.
 File are processed from a mounted directory and regenerated into a separate output directory.